MalyadriTalentz/Todai/README.md

 - Quotes
 - AI Doubt Solver.

 © 2026 Malyadri Chowdary Marneni.
 All rights reserved.
-No part of this project may be copied, distributed, or used without express written permission.
+No part of this project may be copied, distributed, or plagiarised without express written permission.